pyRiemann/pyRiemann-qiskit/README.md

 ## Contributor Guidelines

-Everyone is welcomed to contribute to this repository.
+Everyone is welcome to contribute to this repository.
 There are two types of
 contributions:

 - [Raise an issue](https://github.com/pyRiemann/pyRiemann-qiskit/issues/new) on the
   repository.
 Issues can be either a bug report or an enhancement proposal.
 Note that it is necessary to register on GitHub before.
-There is no special template which is expected but, if you raise a defect please provide as much details as possible.
+There is no special template that is expected but, if you raise a defect please provide as many details as possible.

 - [Raise a pull request](https://github.com/pyRiemann/pyRiemann-qiskit/compare).
 Fork the repository and work on your own branch.
 Then raise a pull request with your branch against master.
 As much as possible, we ask you to:
   - avoid merging master into your branch.
 Always prefer git rebase.
-  - always provide full documentation of public method.
+  - always provide full documentation of public methods.

 Code contribution (pull request) can be either on core functionalities, documentation or automation.

-- The core functionalies are based on `Python`, [pyRiemann](https://github.com/pyRiemann/pyRiemann), [Qiskit ML](https://github.com/Qiskit/qiskit-machine-learning) and follow the best practice from [scikit-learn](https://scikit-learn.org/stable/index.html).
+- The core functionalities are based on `Python`, [pyRiemann](https://github.com/pyRiemann/pyRiemann), [Qiskit ML](https://github.com/Qiskit/qiskit-machine-learning) and follow the best practice from [scikit-learn](https://scikit-learn.org/stable/index.html).
 We use